Sylvestre5/blossom_academy_data_eng/Project2/README.md

 <h1>Blossom Academy Fall 2019 Cohort - Data Engineering</h1>

+# Project Title

-# Basic ETL pipeline to read data from a source, transform this data, then load the output into a prescribed location
+Basic ETL pipeline to read data from a source, transform this data, then load the output into a prescribed location

 ## Getting Started